ccoutant/dwarf-locations/001a-context.md

 > ### 2.5.1 DWARF Expression Evaluation Context
 >
+> DWARF expressions and location descriptions (see Section 2.6) are
-> A DWARF expression is evaluated within a context provided by the debugger
+> evaluated within a context provided by the debugger or other DWARF
-> or other DWARF consumer.
+> consumer.
 The context includes the following elements:
 >
 > 1. Required result kind
 >
->     The kind of result required -- either a location description or a
+>     The kind of result required -- either a location or a
 >     value -- is determined by the DWARF construct where the expression
 >     is found.
 >
->     [non-normative] _For example, DWARF attributes with exprval class require a
+>     [non-normative] _For example, DWARF attributes with exprval class
->     value and attributes with locdesc class require a location
+>     require a value, and attributes with locdesc class require a
->     description (see Section 7.5.5)._
+>     location description (see Section 7.5.5)._
 >
 > 2. Initial stack
 >